In addition to getting asked for my American buttercream frosting recipe, I get a ton of other questions about buttercream!

 Whether you made a batch of frosting in advance or have leftover buttercream, it’s important that you store it correctly in the fridge or freezer.

 The most important thing is making sure the buttercream is protected from the air!

 If the frosting is only being made a few days in advance, it can also be covered in a bowl with plastic wrap placed flush against the frosting.

 It should be stored away from any fragrant foods like fish or meat.
 Luckily I don’t really cook, so our fridge is primarily filled with baking ingredients 🙂

-How To Soften Refrigerated Buttercream
+How to Soften Refrigerated Buttercream

-When you’re ready to use chilled buttercream, simply take it out of the fridge, and place on the counter to thaw.
+When you’re ready to use chilled buttercream, simply take it out of the fridge, and place it on the counter to thaw.